AlexKovzhut/App-Development-with-Swfit-by-Apple/README.md

-# App Development with Swfit by Apple
+# App Development with Swift by Apple
- Exercises from book: App Development with Swfit by Apple
+ Exercises from book: App Development with Swift by Apple